ucsd-cse130-mhb/07-types/README.md

 ```haskell
 extendSubst :: Subst -> TVar -> Type -> Subst
 ```
-When you are done you should get the following behavior:
+When you are done you should get the following behavior.
+Pay close attention to the second and third test cases:

 ```haskell
 >>> extendSubst [("a", TInt)] "b" TBool